Version 0.60.0

 The changed attribute is implicitly available on all open parameters.
 It has a boolean data type.

-Open arrays
+Open Arrays

 The open keyword can also be used for defining open arrays.
 The size of the array is left blank in the open parameter declaration since it may vary during use.